corda/corda/docs/source/permissioning.rst

 The primary reason to create a zone and provide the associated infrastructure is control over *network parameters*.
 These are settings that control Corda's operation, and on which all users in a network must agree.
 Failure to agree would create the Corda equivalent of a blockchain "hard fork".
-Parameters control things like how quickly users should upgrade, how long nodes can be offline before they are evicted from the system and so on.
+Parameters control things like the root of identity, how quickly users should upgrade, how long nodes can be offline before they are evicted from the system and so on.

 Creating a zone involves the following steps: